-The Department of Political Science and International Studies has compiled a list of some useful websites.
-Many of these resources can also be found on the Alemany Library's Political Science Subject Guide.
+The Department of Political Science and International Studies has compiled a list of some useful websites for your use.

 Pre-Law Tool Kit